-Fidelity generally will oppose the election of directors if, by way of example:
+Fidelity will evaluate board actions and generally will oppose the election of certain or all directors if, by way of example:

 - 1. The director attended fewer than 75% of the total number of meetings of the board and its committees on which the director served during the company's prior fiscal year, absent extenuating circumstances. - 2.
-Inside or affiliated directors serve on boards that are not composed of a majority of independent directors. - 3.
-The company made a commitment to modify a proposal or practice to conform to these guidelines, and failed to act on that commitment. - 4.
-For reasons described below under the sections entitled Compensation and Anti-Takeover Provisions and Director
+The company made a commitment to modify a proposal or practice to conform to these guidelines, and failed to act on that commitment. - 3.
+For reasons described below under the sections entitled Compensation and Anti-Takeover Provisions and Director Elections.

-Elections.